 The SATCS is seeking an STAA representative to help our President on the national committee.
 The job is not arduous but is important role in the ongoing development of the telephone collecting community.
 Contact George - his details are listed on the Contact page of this WEB site.

 As members of the STAA committee, George Psorakis (President) and Jack O’Brien (Editor) both represent the SATCS and report back on the progress of committee meetings.
 To that end, here is a summary of recent discussions.

 A draft mission statement has been proposed:

 The Aim of the STAA is to support its member associations by providing infrastructure, resources and services so that they may fulfil their own stated aims and to promote communications between its members so that a knowledge of the history of telecommunications and sound reaches the widest possible audience.

 The STAA is to be a federal association (a registered Australian body) whose members are the existing telephone clubs.
 The STAA does not have individual members.

 Each club retains its own members and a fee per member is paid to the STAA to cover services provided such as the Journal and insurance.
 As was stated in the last edition of The Exchange, a two tiered fee structure will be available - one that includes a printed copy of The Exchange and one that includes an electronic copy.
 The “electronic membership” will be cheaper because there is no printing or postage cost.

-A draft constitution has been produced.
-Once the committee is happy with it, it will be made available to the general membership for review and comment.
+A draft constitution has been produced and approved by the STAA committee.
+It has now been made available to the general membership for review and comment.
 Once everyone is happy with the constitution, formal registration of the STAA will begin.